gvwilson/sdxpy/src/test/index.md

 ## Storing and Running Tests {: #test-funcobj}

-The first thing we need to understand is that a function is an object.
+The first thing we need to understand is that a function is an [%i "object" %][%/i%].
 While the bytes in a string represent characters and the bytes in an image represent pixels, the bytes in a function are instructions